marbetschar/marco.betschart.name/cv.md

 ### 2004 - 2008: Swiss Vocational Certificate in Computer Science

-Four years of professional training in Computer Science with a focus on application development.
+Four years of professional training in Computer Science with a focus on software development.

 _Adobe ColdFusion and Railo, Java, MSSQL, MySQL, JavaScript, CSS, (X)HTML_